celeron55/ipdm56/README.md

 -----------
 The iPDM56 is an intelligent power distribution module.
-It's basically an atmega32-based arduino with 6x low-side and 6x high-side 3A PPTC protected MOSFET outputs.
+It's basically an atmega32-based arduino with 6x low-side and 6x high-side 3A PPTC protected MOSFET outputs (that's v1.0; v1.1 has more).
 The inputs are protected by resistors and TVSes and filtered by capacitors.
 They are configurable using a soldering iron (to make resistor dividers, pull-ups, filters, and to repurpose them as logic level outputs).

 An I/O expander IC is used to get all the outputs out of the small MCU.
 It has 2x MCP2515 CAN controllers to either work with 2 buses or alternatively they can